YifeiXu0829/oop-project/project/README.md

 please follow https://github.com/jtv/libpqxx to install libpqxx, the C++ API to the PostgreSQL database management system.

+please follow https://github.com/google/leveldb to install leveldb, a nosql with c++ api support.

 also, please make sure your compiler support c++20. (please check CMakeLists.txt for details)

+# **use draw.io to open UML.xml for uml graph**

 # Iteration 1: #